Italian invasion of libya

 Libyan History: Italian Colonization (1911-42)

 The ancient Greeks had called the entire territory of North Africa “Libya”; the Italians used it in reference to the regions situated between Tunisia and Egypt, i.Italian Tripolitania was an Italian colony, located in present-day western Libya, that existed from 1911 to 1934.La Guerra italo-turca, combattuta su un territorio che gli occupanti italiani più tardi avrebbero ribattezzato Libia, divenne un acceso campo di battaglia ideologico per gli .
-The lessons of Italy's success should make the application of a military-centric rather than a .
+These accords were abrogated when the fascists came to power .

 The Italian Colonization of Libya